-Dress.
+Drces.

 Both dress and fatigue uniforms have been adopted, and as they are no more expensive than ordinary suits, no others will be allowed, and all citizens' clothes, after the uniforms have been furnished, must be put away.
-The Cadets' uniforms are made by one of the best firms in Philadelphia, and cannot be purchased elsewhere.
+The Cadets' uniforms are made by one of the best firms in the United States, and can not be purchased elsewhere.